Specialization isn’t always a good thing.

 4) In a world of dogmatic specialists, it’s the generalist who ends up running the show.

-Is the CEO a better accountant than the CPA?
-Is Steve Jobs a better programmer than the iTunes VP of Engineering?
-No, but he has a broad range of skills and sees the unseen interconnectedness.
+Is the CEO a better accountant than the CFO or CPA?
+Was Steve Jobs a better programmer than top coders at Apple?
+No, but he had a broad range of skills and saw the unseen interconnectedness.
 As technology becomes a commodity with the democratization of information, it’s the big-picture generalists who will predict, innovate, and rise to power fastest.
 There is a reason military “generals” are called such.

 3) Boredom is failure.